 The pH scale is measured on a scale of 1 to 14.
-The lower the number the more acidic; the higher the number the more alkaline.
+The lower the number, the more acidic; the higher the number, the more alkaline.
 The number 7 indicates the neutral range.
-Most plant life thrives around the neutral zone - either slightly acidic or slightly alkaline - depending on the plant's needs.
+Most plants grow best in the neutral to slightly acidic range.

 Is Cow Manure Acidic?

 Cow manure is high in nitrogen but also contains phosphorous and potassium.
 These nutrients, combined with manure's organic bulk, enrich and lighten soil.
 Clay soils become less compacted while porous soils are more able to retain moisture and nutrients.
 Clay soils tend to have higher acid levels than porous soils, which lean toward alkaline levels.

 Cow manure has an acidifying effect on soils.
 When aged cow manure is incorporated into clay soils, it can increase the already acidic soil to levels that will not support healthy plant development.
 Adding manure to alkaline soils can increase the soil's acidity over time and help plant development.
 The manure's pH level depends on the type of food the cow has eaten, and the manure's age, purity, and other variables.

 Potting Soil pH Levels